 There is a Ngāti Ira site on the western headland of Fisherman’s Bay.

-The Mākara Stream flows into Ohariu Bay, and is an important trout fishery and spawning area.
+The Mākara Stream flows into Ohariu Bay, an important trout fishery and spawning area.
 The stream also supports the only remaining salt marsh estuary on the Wellington Peninsula.
 This makes it an important site for shorebirds and native plant species.

 The beach was a filming location for Peter Jackson’s first feature film, ‘Bad Taste’, in 1987.